WhitelistVideo

 1. "Securly Home Only Works on School Devices"

-Why It Happens: Securly Home requires Mobile Device Management (MDM) enrollment.
-This is something school IT departments set up on district-issued devices.
-Your personal devices don't have this configuration, and you can't add it yourself.
+Why It Happens: Securly Home relies on Mobile Device Management (MDM).
+This is a deep-level setting school IT departments install on district devices.
+Your personal devices don't have this, and you can't just add it yourself.

 2. Limited or No YouTube Filtering

-What Parents Actually Need: The ability to say "my child can watch Mark Rober and Crash Course Kids, but nothing else."
-This is called whitelisting, and Securly Home doesn't offer it.
+What Parents Actually Need: You should be able to say "my kid can watch Mark Rober and Crash Course, but nothing else."
+That’s called whitelisting, and Securly Home just doesn't do it.

 3. Constant Compatibility Issues